 Abbotsford September Events

-Maan Farms Fall Festival opens mid September 2024
+Maan Farms Fall Festival opens in the middle of September

 Activities: Celebrate family fun at the 11th annual Fall Festival on the Maan Farm.
 The Barnyard Adventureland features a zip line, pedal kart track, giant tire crawl, play fortress, jumping pillow, and giant slides.

-The Classic Pumpkin Patch includes the opportunity to take a photo in the Pumpkin House with a Princess.
+The Classic Pumpkin Patch includes taking a photo in the Pumpkin House with a Princess.
 The four-acre poop-themed Corn Maze is an interactive daytime adventure of interesting facts.
 There is also an animal play area with goats and hay wagon rides.

-The festive fall and Halloween inspired treats are popular and tasty.
-There apple juice pumpkins, wine-filled ‘blood’ bags at the Blood Bar, Mad Jack Pumpkin Spice wine and a Creepy Cloud Cocktail.
+The festive fall and Halloween-inspired treats are popular and tasty.
+There are apple juice pumpkins, wine-filled ‘blood’ bags at the Blood Bar, Mad Jack Pumpkin Spice wine, and a Creepy Cloud Cocktail.

-We tasted the Butter Chicken Naan Tacos, Double Pumpkin SpiceCream, Pumpkin Spice Mini Donuts, which were all delicious.
-Hours: Opens September 17 for the Fall at the Farm.
-Pumpkin Patch opens around September 24, 2023
+We tasted the Butter Chicken Naan Tacos, Double Pumpkin SpiceCream, and Pumpkin Spice Mini Donuts, which were all delicious.
+Hours: Opens September 14 for the Fall at the Farm.
+Pumpkin Patch opens around the middle of September.

 Location: 790 McKenzie Road, Abbotsford, BC